DLabbate/react-redux-tutorial/README.md

 - Redux Saga is composed primarily of two parts:
   - `Watcher Saga` will watch for dispatched actions and fork a worker
   - `Worker Saga` will handle the action and terminate
-- The asterisk `*` represents a `generator function`.
-We don't need to dive too deep into this, but a good reference can be found here: 🔗 [Generator Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*)
+- Sagas are implemented as 🔗 [Generator functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) that `yield` objects to the redux-saga middleware.
+  - The yielded objects are a kind of instruction to be interpreted by the middleware.
+  - When a `Promise` is yielded to the middleware, the middleware will suspend the Saga until the Promise completes.
 - `call(fn, ...args)` instructs the middleware call the function `fn` with `args` as arguments.
-  - When a Promise is yielded to the middleware, the middleware will suspend the Saga until the Promise completes.
-  - In simple terms, we can use `yield call` to make an async data fetch.
+  - As illustrated above, we can use `yield call(fn, ...args)` to make an async data `fetch` and wait for the response.
+- `put(action)` instructs the middleware to schedule the dispatching of an action to the store.

 🔗 [Redux Saga (API Reference)](https://redux-saga.js.org/docs/api/)